Find Affordable College Courses

 Communication Sciences majors at Chico State take out an average of $18,012 in student loans while working on their Bachelor's Degree.

-University of Washington - Seattle Campus came in at #9 in this year’s edition of the Most Popular Communication Sciences Bachelor’s Degree Schools in the Far Western US Region ranking.
+With a ranking of #9, University of Washington - Seattle Campus did quite well on this year’s most popular schools for communication sciences students working on their bachelor’s degree.
 UW Seattle is a fairly large public school located in the large city of Seattle.

 Of the 58 students majoring in communication sciences at UW Seattle, 7% are male and 93% are female.